-2016 | Ahmed becomes the first Saudi Arabian artist to hold a solo exhibition in the United States, with 'Symbolic Cities' at the Smithonian's Sackler Gallery.
-In the charged environment of the US elections, the exhibition, offers unique perspectives on Saudi Arabia's political, economic, and social transformations.
+2016 | Ahmed becomes the first Saudi Arabian artist to hold a solo exhibition in the United States, with Symbolic Cities at the Smithsonian's Sackler Gallery.
+In the charged environment of the US elections, the exhibition offers unique perspectives on Saudi Arabia's political, economic, and social transformations.

-In January, hundreds of writers take part in a worldwide reading of selected poems and texts in support of Fayadh; the international literature Festival Berlin calls on the US and UK governments to intervene on Mr Fayadh's behalf and demand that the UN suspend Saudi Arabia from the Human Rights Council until their record on upholding civil liberties improves.
-In March 2016, a court in Abha reduces Fayadh's sentence to eight years in prison and 800 lashes.
-The case continues to be appealed.
+In January, hundreds of writers take part in a worldwide reading of selected poems and texts in support of Ashraf Fayadh; the international literature Festival Berlin calls on the US and UK governments to intervene on Ashraf's behalf and demand that the UN suspend Saudi Arabia from the Human Rights Council until their record on upholding civil liberties improves.
+In March 2016, a court in Abha reduces the sentence to eight years in prison and 800 lashes.
+Fayadh was released from prison on August 23, 2022, after serving over eight years.

-Ahmed is featured in 'But a Storm is Blowing from Paradise: Contemporary Art of the Middle East and North Africa' at the Guggenheim Museum in New York.
-The exhibition highlights a broad cross section of leading artists from the region.
+Ahmed is featured in But a Storm is Blowing from Paradise: Contemporary Art of the Middle East and North Africa at the Guggenheim Museum in New York.
+The exhibition highlights a broad cross-section of leading artists from the region.

 In September, Ahmed travels to China with Mohammed Bin Salman.
-His work 'Silk Road', an evolution of the early 'Illuminations' series is gifted to President Xi Jinping.
-During the trip, Ahmed has opportunity to outline a long-held dream of an institute for Saudi art, which would support education through programmes and advanced facilities.
+His work 'Silk Road', an evolution of the early 'Illuminations' series, is gifted to President Xi Jinping.
+During the trip, Ahmed outlines a long-held dream of an institute for Saudi art, one that would support education through programmes and advanced facilities.

-He works on 'Desert of Pharan' with Catherine David, supported by his gallery Athr and their director Maya El-Khalil, and the publisher Lars Mueller.
+He works on Desert of Pharan with Catherine David, supported by his gallery Athr and their director Maya El-Khalil, and the publisher Lars Müller.
 The book brings together over five years of work documenting the changing landscape of Islam's holiest city.

-2017 | Ahmed's book 'Desert of Pharan: Unofficial Histories Behind the Mass Expansion of Mecca' is launched with a special exhibition at Alserkal Avenue during Dubai Art Week.
+2017 | Ahmed's book Desert of Pharan: Unofficial Histories Behind the Mass Expansion of Mecca is launched with a special exhibition at Alserkal Avenue during Dubai Art Week.
 He addresses audiences at Art Dubai's Global Art Forum